Anxiety Counselling SG

 In CBT, individuals are guided to recognise thoughts that cause them distress.
 For example, a person who automatically associates workplace challenges with personal failure would be helped to notice this pattern.

-Subsequently, TYHO Therapists work with clients to reframe such negative thoughts.
-The person might learn to see such challenges as opportunities for growth instead of personal inadequacies.
+Subsequently, TYHO anxiety Therapists in Singapore work with clients to reframe such negative thoughts.
+The person might learn to see such challenges as opportunities for personal development instead of personal inadequacies.

 Practical coping strategies form an essential part of CBT.
-Techniques like progressive muscle relaxation or visualisation exercises are explored during therapy sessions.
+Techniques like visualisation exercises are explored during therapy for anxiety.

 For example, someone afraid of flying might practice calming visualisations of peaceful travel.